Creating Recipes and Models - Overview#

 Error

-❌ Not saving robot coordinates during physical preparation -> impossible to calculate gripper offset
+❌ Do not save robot coordinates during physical preparation → impossible to calculate gripper offset

-❌ Moving the part after saving coordinates -> incorrect offset
+❌ Moving the part after saving the coordinates → wrong offset

-❌ Feature threshold too low -> model becomes too detailed and starts recognizing the background surface texture
+❌ Feature threshold too low → model too detailed, identifies surface texture

-❌ ROI too narrow -> parts close to the edges are not detected
+❌ ROI too narrow → parts at the edges are not detected

-❌ Clearances too small -> gripper collisions with nearby parts
+❌ Clearances too small → gripper collisions with adjacent parts

-❌ Not testing with multiple parts -> issues are not discovered until production
+❌ Do not test with multiple parts → problems not detected until production

-Follow the detailed procedures in the next sections carefully to avoid these problems.
+Carefully follow the procedures detailed in the following sections to avoid these issues.

 Support and additional resources#